-The Golden Horseshoe Hub is led by the Oakville Community Foundation and is a consortium of eight community foundations including: Brampton and Caledon Community Foundation, Brant County Community Foundation, Burlington Foundation, Community Foundation of Halton North, Hamilton Community Foundation, Community Foundation of Mississauga and Niagara Community Foundation.
+Working with partner Community Foundations of Canada, Hamilton Community Foundation was part of a Golden Horseshoe Hub that is responsible for assessing grant applications and distributing funds to local organizations and projects.
+The hub was led by the Oakville Community Foundation and includes Brampton and Caledon Community Foundation, Brant County Community Foundation, Burlington Foundation, Community Foundation of Halton North, Community Foundation of Mississauga and Niagara Community Foundation.

 For the first round of CHCI, to three projects in Hamilton: